hhsong14/Statistical-Methods-in-Finance/Basket_Option_Valuation/README.md

-# Basket Call Option Valuation
+# Basket Call Option Valuation Using Monte-Carlo Simulation
 ## Consider a basket call option on two assets.
 For the first asset,
 ###
 - the current asset price is $100,